- Our Story

 Mass and Social Media

-Radio, TV, billboards, and newspapers, and other mass media tools complement brochures, social media, and other communication approaches to increase knowledge and awareness of health concerns, stimulate positive health-seeking behaviors, and promote social norms that favor healthy practices.
+Radio, TV, billboards, newspapers, and other mass media complement social media to increase knowledge and awareness of health concerns, stimulate positive health-seeking behaviors, and promote social norms that favor healthy practices.

 URC applies mass and social media tactics strategically at country level.
 Our teams use the principles in the Communications Intervention Cycle to design accessible, culturally appropriate campaigns using traditional and new media to achieve social and behavior change objectives.
 We also support global social media campaigns, such as those of Reading within Reach, to promote broader engagement with literacy and other key development topics.